isaacracine/PRS_pipeline_binary_phenotypes/README.md

-snp_col = "SNP_hg38" #the column of the SNP identifiers of the variants maf_value = "0.01" #can be a MAF threshold or the name of the column containing MAF estimates info_value = "0.8"
+snp_col = "SNP_hg38" #the column of the SNP identifiers of the variants maf_value = "0.01" #can be a MAF threshold or the name of the column containing MAF estimates info_value = "0.8" binary_pheno = "T" #indicate if the phenotype is a binary trait or not.
+Values: "T" or "F"
 ```

 The user should provide the file names and column names as above.
 The thresholding and shrinkage parameters can be adapted to allow for more niche testing.